 When deploying complex applications, systems provisioners must decide the composition and customization of middleware that hosts the application.
 Middleware composition includes assembling individual but compatible building blocks of middleware at multiple layers.
-The systems provisioner chooses a block based on various factors including the context in which the application will be deployed, the concurrency and distribution requirements of the application, the end-to-end latency and timeliness requirements for real-time systems, or throughput for other enterprise systems (e.g., telecommunications call processing).
+The systems provisioner chooses a block based on various factors including the context in which the application will be deployed, the concurrency and distribution requirements of the application, the end-to-end latency, timeliness requirements for real-time systems, or throughput for other enterprise systems (e.g., telecommunications call processing).
 We refer to this provisioning variability as middleware compositional variability.

-Figure 2 illustrates a family of interacting patterns that form a pattern language [1] for middleware designed to support such applications.
+Figure 2 illustrates a family of interacting patterns that form a pattern language [2] for middleware designed to support such applications.
 The middleware can be customized by composing compatible patterns.
-For example, event demultiplexing and dispatching via the Reactor or Proactor patterns [19] can be composed with the concurrent event handling provided by the Leader-Follower or Active Object patterns [19].
-However, an Asynchronous Completion
+For example, event demultiplexing and dispatching via the Reactor or Proactor pattern can be composed with the concurrent event handling provided by the Leader-Follower or Active Object pattern.
+However, an Asynchronous Completion Token (ACT) pattern works only with asynchronous event demultiplexing provided by the Proactor.
+Thus, a combination of Reactor and ACT is invalid.
+Our POSAML visual framework leverages pattern as the means to address the middleware compositional variability concerns in provisioning.